-Florence Nightingale – the ‘Lady with the Lamp’ – is famous to most for her contributions to nursing and hygiene, but did you know she also made a major contributions to maths as well?
-In fact it was maths (and statistics particularly) that helped her transform the practice of nursing.
+Florence Nightingale, or ‘The Lady with the Lamp’, is most famous for her contributions to nursing and hygiene – but did you know she also made major contributions to the field of maths?